Fast integer scaling on Cortex-M0

 Division by arbitrary numbers is not supported, however the CPU can do single-cycle binary shifts using a circuit called a barrel shifter that has always been present in ARM CPUs.
 Binary shifting by 1 left is equivalent to multiplication by 2 and shifting by 1 right is equivalent to division by 2.

 Instead of carrying out the scaling (eg. 1.23) by multiplying by an arbitrary integer (eg. 123) and dividing by an arbitrary integer (eg. 100) - pick any number that is a power of 2, use it as the denominator and find a numerator that gives the same scaling ratio.

-Working example: let’s say that you want to scale a 10-bit sample from an ADC by 1.8.
+Working example: let's say that you want to scale a 10-bit sample from an ADC by 1.8.
 The maximum code from the ADC is 1023.
 If you pick a denominator of 1024 the numerator becomes 1843.
-1023 multiplied by 1843 is 1885389 (top bit is 20).
+1023 multiplied by 1843 is 1885389 (top significant bit is the 20th).
 The result of the multiplication does not overflow, everything is fine.

 Non-working example: scaling a 16-bit ADC sample by 15.4.
 Maximum ADC code is 65535.
 Denominator is 8192, numerator is 126157.
 Maximum ADC code multiplied by the numerator is 8267698995.
 The result is 33-bits wide which means that the operation overflowed.